-Three-time All-American Lindsay Chouinard, who helped deliver DePaul to the 2000 Women's College World Series (WCWS), was named Associate Head Coach on July 2, 2013.
+Three-time All-American Lindsay Platt, who helped deliver DePaul to the 2000 Women's College World Series (WCWS), was named Associate Head Coach on July 2, 2013.

-Chouinard was also an assistant coach for three seasons and helped guide DePaul to the WCWS in 2005 and 2007.
+Platt, formally known as Lindsay Chouinard before getting married, was also an assistant coach for three seasons and helped guide DePaul to the WCWS in 2005 and 2007.

 "I want to help kids be successful and help the program be successful.
 I really understand what Eug (head coach Eugene Lenti) wants and his vision for what the softball program.
 The DePaul philosophy worked so well for me with my style of play."

-Chouinard holds the DePaul career records for wins, earned-run average, shutouts, complete games, most starts, innings pitched and appearances.
+Platt holds the DePaul career records for wins, earned-run average, shutouts, complete games, most starts, innings pitched and appearances.
 She was a two-time NCAA Regional MVP, the Conference USA Player of the Year in 2003 and the C-USA Freshman of the Year in 2000.
 She was C-USA all-conference four times.
-In addition, Chouinard was a two-time, CoSIDA Academic All-American.
+In addition, Platt was a two-time, CoSIDA Academic All-American.